 Environmental health scores are determined by the Fair Housing Task Force based on CalEnviroScreen 3.0 pollution indicators and values.
 The California Office of Environmental Health Hazard Assessment (OEHHA) compiles these scores to help identify California communities disproportionately burdened by multiple sources of pollution.
 In addition to environmental factors (pollutant exposure, groundwater threats, toxic sites, and hazardous materials exposure) and sensitive receptors (seniors, children, persons with asthma, and low birth weight infants), CalEnviroScreen also takes into consideration socioeconomic factors.
 These factors include educational attainment, linguistic isolation, poverty, and unemployment.
-There are no areas of the City identified as receiving the lowest environmental health score (<0.25), and some of the City's more economically disadvantaged neighborhoods actually have the highest levels of environmental health scores (Figure 11).
+There are no areas of the City identified as receiving the lowest environmental health score (<0.25), and some of the City's more economically disadvantaged neighborhoods actually have the highest levels of environmental health scores (Figure 11Figure 25).
+As shown in Table 6-7, the overall environmental scores in San Jacinto range from 0.30 to 0.99.
+In Riverside County, generally the more remote and rural portions of the County have higher environmental health scores when compared to the denser more urban portions of the County.
+Particularly, the transportation corridors have the lowest environmental health scores.